Do You Have A Copper and Zinc Imbalance?

 Function of Copper

-You may know it best as the stress hormone, but norepinephrine is a vital hormone and neurotransmitter which enables our bodies to react and respond in threatening circumstances.
+You may know it best as the stress hormone, but norepinephrine is a vital hormone and neurotransmitter that enables our bodies to react and respond in threatening circumstances.
 Norepinephrine has also been implicated as a necessary anti-inflammatory agent in stimulating brain cells found to be lacking in patients with Alzheimer’s disease (9).
 In order to create norepinephrine, copper is required (2).

 copper